-The library has a useful website at http://www.retsd.mb.ca/miles. providing:
+The library has a useful website at OUR LIBRARY (retsd.mb.ca) providing: links to online catalogues at Collège Miles Macdonell Collegiate and other libraries.

-- links to online catalogues at Collège Miles Macdonell Collegiate and other libraries. - information about lending policies, LLC hours, and other library programming. ٠ - links to valuable online resources, including subscriptions to EBSCOhost, World Book Encyclopedia, Sora, and Curio • (current passwords can be obtained from library staff).
+- information about lending policies, LLC hours, and other library programming. - links to valuable online resources, including subscriptions to EBSCOhost, World Book Encyclopedia, Sora, and Curio (current passwords can be obtained from library staff).